mkutu/AgIR-CVToolkit/docs/access/index.md

 # Access the Dataset
 {: .no_toc }

-Multiple ways to query and access data from the AgIR dataset.
+Querying and accessing data from the AgIR dataset.
 {: .fs-6 .fw-300 }

+{: .note }
+> Access only available to USDA SciNet users.
+Public access coming soon.

 ---